ML-Bioinfo-CEITEC/ENNGene/README.md

 So far, the application consists of two modules - data preprocessing, and training a neural net on that data.
 More functions will be added gradually (e.g. hyperparameter tuning or applying already trained model).

 To select a task browse the select box in the side panel.
+For now, all input files (or folders) must be defined by an absolute path.

 #### Data Preprocessing
 In the first module, RNA or DNA sequence data are prepared to be fed into a neural network.